 Henry N. Nassau, Dechert’s Chief Executive Officer, served as chair of Dechert’s corporate and securities group for an aggregate of 14 years.
 Mr. Nassau represents private equity sponsors, venture capital firms, public and private corporations, management teams, boards of directors, and special committees in corporate and securities matters.
 He advises clients on mergers, acquisitions, dispositions, investments, securities offerings, proxy contests, corporate governance, and general corporate matters.
 Having served as general counsel and chief operating officer at a publicly-traded technology company, Mr. Nassau offers a particularly commercial perspective to his client representations.

 Mr. Nassau has been recognized for eleven consecutive years as a leading Corporate/M&A lawyer and has also been ranked as a leading Private Equity Buyouts lawyer by Chambers USA, a referral guide to leading lawyers in the United States based on the opinions of their peers and clients.
 In recent editions, Chambers has noted that Mr. Nassau is a “standout lawyer,” “a true professional” and a “terrific, responsive and pragmatic attorney” who “provides ‘wise advice’ on M&A and private equity transactions” and is “always there when [we] need top-drawer legal analysis.”
-Mr. Nassau has also been recognized for his work in M&A, private equity, and capital markets: debt offerings in The Legal 500 U.S., which, has cited him as “responsive and impressive” and “a superstar–smart with great attention to detail."
+He has also been recognized for his work in M&A, private equity, and capital markets: debt offerings in The Legal 500 U.S., which has cited him as “responsive and impressive” and “a superstar–smart with great attention to detail."
 In addition, Mr. Nassau was recently selected as a leading lawyer for both M&A and private equity in the IFLR1000.

 In addition, he has been recognized for his work in corporate governance and compliance law, corporate law, and mergers and acquisitions law by The Best Lawyers in America, which also named him the Corporate Governance and Compliance Lawyer of the Year in Philadelphia in its 2011 edition.